 - Designing, implementing and maintaining an effective and sound system of internal controls throughout the Company; - Maintaining adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time, the financial position of the Company, and which enable them to ensure that the financial statements of the Company comply with IFRS; - Maintaining statutory accounting records in compliance with the legislation of Nigeria and IFRS; - Taking such steps as are reasonably available to them to safeguard the assets of the Company; and - Preventing and detecting fraud and other irregularities.

-The financial statements of the Company for the year ended 31st March, 2019 were approved by the Directors on 20th June, 2019.
+The financial statements of the Company for the year ended 31st March, 2020 were approved by the Board of Directors on 12th August, 2020.

 On behalf of the Directors of the Company.